J-Labodi/Maintenance-Application/README.md

 * New Equipment menu to record equipment into the database
 * Edit Details option to update existing equipment details
 * Ticket counter for the scanned unit to measure activity regarding the specific equipment
-* Ticket history with options to view previous tickets
+* Ticket history with option to view previous tickets
 * View the problem description and the details of the ticket submission
 * View photo evidence
 * Mark the selected ticket as completed